kosmonautdnb/WatcomGL/README.md

-# Software OpenGL for DOS/WatcomC++ and DOS/DJGPP and C
+# Software OpenGL for DOS-WatcomC++ and DOS-DJGPP and C

 #### Just include and link:
   GL.H